Runtime type checking in TypeScript

 - JSON: easy to store and share

-- Can become very verbose and they can be tedious to generate by hand
+- Can become very verbose and can be tedious to create by hand

 Automatically generating JSON Schemas